vespa-engine/documentation/documentation/migrating-from-elastic-search-to-vespa.md

 <a id="parsing"></a>
 #### 2. **Parse the ES-documents to Vespa-documents and generate an Application Package**

- Download ElasticSearchParser.py [here](), and place it in your intitially empty directory.
+ Download ES_Vespa_parser.py [here](https://github.com/vespa-engine/vespa/tree/master/config-model/src/main/python), and place it in your intitially empty directory.

  **Usage:**